 The bidder will state the price of each item or article contained in the specifications or schedules herein contained or hereto annexed, per pound, ton, dozen, gallon, yard or other unit of measure, by which the bids will be tested.
-The extensions must be made and footed up, as the bids will be read from the total for each class; or the bids will be compared and the contract awarded at a lump or aggregate sum.
+The extensions must be made and footed up, as the bids will be read from the totals and awards made to the lowest bidder on each item.